New representations for all sporadic Ap\'ery-like sequences, with applications to congruences: Abstract

 \section{Abstract}

-Sporadic Ap{\'e}ry-like sequences were discovered by Zagier, by Almkvist and Zudilin and by Cooper in their searches for integral solutions for certain families of second- and third-order differential equations.
-We find new representations, in terms of constant terms of powers of Laurent polynomials, for all the 15 sporadic sequences.
+We find new representations, in terms of constant terms of powers of Laurent polynomials, for all the 15 sporadic Ap{\'e}ry-like sequences discovered by Zagier, Almkvist-Zudilin and Cooper.

-The new representations in turn lead to binomial expressions for the sequences, which, as opposed to previous expressions, do not involve powers of 8 and powers of 3.
-We use these to establish the supercongruence $B_{np^k} \equiv B_{np^{k-1}} \bmod p^{2k}$ for all primes $p \ge 3$ and integers $n,k \ge 1$, where $B_n$ is a sequence discovered by Zagier and known as Sequence $\mathbf{B}$.
+The new representations lead to binomial expressions for the sequences, which, as opposed to previous expressions, do not involve powers of 3 or 8.
+We use these to establish the supercongruence $B_{np^k} \equiv B_{np^{k-1}} \bmod p^{2k}$ for all primes $p \ge 3$ and integers $n,k \ge 1$, where $B_n$ is a sequence discovered by Zagier, known as Sequence $\mathbf{B}$.

-Additionally, for 14 out of the 15 sequences, the Newton polytopes of the Laurent polynomials used in our representations contain the origin as their only interior integral point.
-This property allows us to prove that these 14 sporadic sequences satisfy a strong form of the Lucas congruences, extending work of Malik and Straub.
-Moreover, we obtain lower bounds on the $p$-adic valuation of these 14 sequences via recent work of Delaygue.
+Additionally, for 14 of the 15 sequences, the Newton polytopes of the Laurent polynomials contain the origin as their only interior integral point.
+This property allows us to prove that these sequences satisfy a strong form of the Lucas congruences, extending work of Malik and Straub.
+Moreover, we obtain lower bounds on the $p$-adic valuation of these sequences via recent work of Delaygue.